AliLop/AliLop/README.md

  🔭 I’m currently working on my Portfolio ;) <br/>
  👯 After an opportunity to improve and contribute with a team<br/>
  🌱 I’m currently learning TypeScript <br/>
- ⚡ Fun fact: The first message sent over the internet was "LOG". <br/>
+ ⚡ Fun fact: The first message sent over the internet was "LOG" <br/>
- ("LOGIN" was the original intended message but the entire system crashed!) <br/>
+ "LOGIN" was the original intended message but the entire system crashed! <br/>

 ## Let's connect <br/>
   <p>